hannesdatta/course-odcm/content/docs/course/exam/examplequestions.md

 ## 3. APIs
 As a researcher you're interested in polarity in online communities and therefore collect data on the distribution of up and down votes on Reddit.
-Extract a random sample of 100 Reddit posts and compare the upvote ratio in the [`politics`](https://www.reddit.com/r/politics) and [`science`](https://www.reddit.com/r/science) communities.
+Extract a random sample of 100 Reddit posts from the [`politics`](https://www.reddit.com/r/politics) and [`science`](https://www.reddit.com/r/science) communities and compare the upvote ratio.
+Comment on your findings.

 ## 4. Workflow